joshgerdes/jekyll-uno/_posts/2021-05-09-run-powershell-app-deployment-toolkit-in-datto-rmm.md

 {% gist 93ac9f29ddf7db2327e356480f1c7478 %}

-Note: You may also need to navigate to: AppDeployToolkitConfig.xml, and change the: <Toolkit_RequireAdmin> attribute to false, to avoid issues with UAC.
+Note: You may also need to navigate to: AppDeployToolkitConfig.xml, and change the: <Toolkit_RequireAdmin> attribute to False, to avoid issues with UAC (User Access Control).

 I also ran my component as: